Applied-AI-Research-Lab/Fake-News-Detection-and-Classification-A-Comparative-Study-of-CNN-LLMs-and-NLP-Models/README.md

-# Unmasking Misinformation: Leveraging CNN, BERT, and GPT Models for Robust Fake News Classification
+# Fake News Detection and Classification: A Comparative Study of CNN, LLMs, and NLP Models

 ## Article
 * **Journal**:
-* **Title**: Unmasking Misinformation: Leveraging CNN, BERT, and GPT Models for Robust Fake News Classification
+* **Title**: Fake News Detection and Classification: A Comparative Study of CNN, LLMs, and NLP Models
 * **DOI**:

 ## Authors